 - 1. That the Council of the City of Corner Brook approve the application for the proposed Chiropractic Business at 355 O'Connell Drive as recommended. - 2.
 That the Council of the City of Corner Brook not approve the application for the proposed Chiropractic Business at 355 O'Connell Drive . - 3.
 That the Council of the City of Corner Brook to give other direction to Staff.

 Approved - 11 Jul 2023

-Director of Community, Engineering, Approved - 12 Jul 2023
+Approved - 12 Jul 2023

-Development & Planning

-Administrative Assistant to the City Approved - 13 Jul 2023
+Approved - 13 Jul 2023